Brian Jennings

-Brian Lewis Jennings (born October 14, 1976) is a former American football long snapper and tight end for the San Francisco 49ers of the National Football League (NFL).
-He played college football for Arizona State University, and was picked by the 49ers in the seventh round of the 2000 NFL Draft.
-He is a two-time Pro Bowl selection, having been chosen for the 2004 and 2012 Pro Bowls as a special teams player.
-He is the founder of Jennings 1-4-1, dedicated to developing the skill of long snapping.
+Brian Lewis Jennings (born October 14, 1976) is an American former professional football player who was a long snapper for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Arizona State Sun Devils, and was selected by the 49ers in the seventh round of the 2000 NFL draft.
+He was a twice Pro Bowl selection, having been chosen for the 2004 and 2012 Pro Bowls as a special teams player.
+He is the founder of Jennings 1–4–1, dedicated to developing the skill of long snapping.

-Early years
+Early life

 Jennings was born in Mesa, Arizona.
 At Red Mountain High School in Mesa, he lettered in football, basketball, and track.
 As a senior, he was the team captain of the football team and was an all-region honorable mention as a tight end.

 College career

 Jennings attended Arizona State University, where he played in 32 games as a tight end and long snapper for the Arizona State Sun Devils football team.
 He finished his college career with four receptions, one touchdown and nine tackles.